 One of the areas that felt like a clear compromise on the previous generation E363 was the keyboard and I was sort of expecting more of the same here.
 Thankfully though, Yamaha pleasantly surprised me here especially since nowhere in the documentation is there a mention of an upgraded keyboard.
 Do not get me wrong.
 It does not play like a pro keyboard but it has gone from being a major compromise on the E363 to one of its strengths in the E373.

 The 61-keys though unweighted are velocity-sensitive which allows you to control the intensity of the sound with the force you apply on the keys.
-The touch sensitiveness can be modified as well.
+The touch sensitivity can be modified.
 You can choose from four different settings and I have found it very useful especially among total beginners.
 These keys are organ-style and non-weighted but there is a clear change for the better in the way they feel.
 They feel very consistent and livelier and oftentimes they made me feel like I was playing a keyboard that was at least twice or thrice the price of the PSR E373.

 A big issue with entry-level keyboards in the past was that the keys used to feel so ordinary that whenever someone graduated to a more premium option, the jump would be very drastic and unnerving.
 That shouldn’t be the case with this keyboard as it feels quite good.
 Another advantage of having nicer keys is that it will make the learning process more intuitive as they will offer a consistent feel.
 They are still on the lighter side and this can make them a bit alienating for someone accustomed to semi-weighted or fully-weighted keys.